deivse/ambilink/README.md

 # Ambilink
 Ambilink enables the use of Blender for controlling the direction of ambisonic panning in a DAW.
 It consists of two plugins connected via IPC (using the [nng](https://github.com/nanomsg/nng) library):
 - **VST3 Plugin** - performs ambisonic panning up to fifth order (ACN channel ordering, N3D/SN3D normalisation).
 An object from the Blender scene can be picked in the GUI, the panning direction during real-time playback is then given by the current position of the object relative to the active camera.
 When rendering audio to a file, the plugin's output is synchronised to the animation in Blender.
 - **Blender add-on** - provides data about the Blender scene to VST instances via IPC.
-In real-time mode continuously publishes updated camera space coordinates of objects with at least one subscribed VST instance, in offline rendering mode sends coordinates for each frame in the animation .
+In real-time mode continuously publishes updated camera space coordinates of objects with at least one subscribed VST instance, in offline rendering mode sends coordinates for each frame in the animation.

 This allows to tie any instance of the VST3 ambisonic panner to any Blender object, the position of which can be controlled by any means available in Blender - keyframe animation, drivers, scripts, etc.

 ## VST Plugin

+The VST3 source code is located under `code/vst/projucer_project/Source`.

 ### Building